raphy0316/basketball-form-analyzer/README.md

 Without this file, ball detection and full shooting analysis will not work.

-## License

-This project is for educational and research purposes.

-## Contributing

-Please open an issue for bug reports or feature requests.

-## Video Input Folder
+## Video Preparation

-Place the video files you want to analyze in the `data/video` folder.
-Only videos in this folder will be available for selection and analysis in the pipeline.
+- **Place the video you want to analyze in the `data/video` folder.**
+- The program will only show videos located in this folder for selection.

+If the 'data/visualized_video' folder is not auto-created by the code, add a note instructing users to create it manually.
+If it is auto-created, no note is needed.